gymrek-lab/TRTools/trtools/qcSTR/images/README.txt

 There is a copy of each of these images in doc/source/images.
 If changed here please update them there (as well as the READMEs in both folders)

-diffref-bias, diffref-histogram and sample-callnum were produced by running qcSTR on example-files/trio_chr21_popstr.sorted.vcf.gz
+diffref-bias and diffref-histogram were produced by running qcSTR on example-files/trio_chr21_popstr.sorted.vcf.gz

+sample-callrate.png was produced by running qcSTR on trtools/testsupport/sample_vcfs/many_samples.vcf.gz

 chrom-callnum was produced by running qcSTR on trtools/testsupport/sample_vcfs/many_samples_multiple_chroms.vcf.gz